Grabenkind/OpenProductManager/DOC/Documentation.md

 If the login was successful, you should now see the main menu. *(Image 2)*

 ![Image 2](IMG/2.png)
-*Image 2: Main Menu opens*
+*Image 2: Main menu opens*

 # 2. Product Management

 # 2.1 Add a Product
-In this example we have a product with the following properties:
+In this example there is a product with the following properties:
 * Name:
   * Silver spoon (10pkg) from WMF
 * Itemnumber: